6ixwerp/cse15l-lab-reports/LabReport2.md

 **PART 2:**

-Here is the path to my private key on my home computer, the private key is stored in *id_rsa*:
+Here is the path to my private key on my home computer, the private key is stored in *id_ed25519*:
 ![Image](privkeyieng6.png)

 Here is the path to my public key on *ieng6*: